There is no question about it – Google Ads is one of the most attractive, dominating advertising channels out there.

 Think of this: My campaign was about baseball bats, and my ad group and ad copy were centered on Louisville Slugger baseballs bats, and my keyword was the same.

 If they click my link and it doesn’t land them right on the doorstep of a page with “Louisville Slugger” up in lights, we have a problem.

-One of your chief duties in developing these campaigns is to guide your users through the experience and directly to the content they are seeking.
+One of your chief duties in developing Google Ads campaigns is to guide your users through the experience and directly to the content they’re seeking.

-We’ve learned that the average user spends less than 3 clicks on any given website, so if we make them hunt for the content they came for, we are going to lose them 9 times out of 10.
+We've learned that the average user spends less than 3 clicks on any given website, so if we make them hunt for the content they came for, we’re going to lose them 9 times out of 10.

-In the first section, we took steps towards developing perfectly organized campaigns.
+In the first section, we took steps toward developing perfectly organized campaigns.

 In order to maximize the success of these campaigns and to guarantee the ads within them get served often, we need to maximize our ad relevance.

 Doing this requires that we create keyword-centric campaigns, ad groups and ads that lead users to a page that matches the keyword in their search queries.

 High ad-relevance means we spend less for every click.

 When building a campaign, you may notice that the default match type is listed as “Broad Match.”